nprapps/nprapps.github.com/_posts/2024-02-12-rices-whales.md

 ---
 layout: post
 title: "How we used gigabytes of shipping data to show risks to endangered whales"
-description: "The Rice's whales' habitat is a thoroughfare of massive, fast moving ships.
-Here's how we analyzed and visualized the impact of those ships.  "
+description: "The Rice’s whales’ habitat in the Gulf of Mexico is a thoroughfare of massive, fast-moving ships.
+Here’s how we analyzed and visualized the potential impact of those ships."
 author: Daniel Wood, Nick McMillan, Chiara Eisner
 twitter: nprviz
 og_image: /img/posts/2024-02-12-rices-whales/mapFrame.png